The Whitest Kids U' Know: Formation

-In 1999, Trevor Moore moved to New York City from Charlottesville, Virginia to attend the School of Visual Arts film program.
+In 1999, Trevor Moore moved to New York City from Charlottesville, Virginia, to attend the School of Visual Arts (SVA) film program.
 Moore had previously been commissioned by a local PAX Network in his hometown to produce his own public access show titled The Trevor Moore Show, which aired from 1997 to 1999.
 While performing at local New York City comedy clubs, future WKUK member Sam Brown, from Massachusetts, introduced himself to Moore after a show.
 The two later found out that they both attended SVA and lived in the same student housing accommodation, Hotel St. George.

 Moore and Brown later met graphic design student Zach Cregger, from Arlington, Virginia, who also lived in their student housing.
 Cregger became the third member of the troupe.
 Moore has stated the group's name originated during a freestyle rapping session on a subway when they were called "the whitest kids I know" by one of their friends.

 On September 11, 2001, Moore, Brown and Cregger met Timmy Williams while attempting to observe the twin towers during the September 11 attacks from Hotel St. George.
-Cregger later introduced Darren Trumeter, an actor and filmmaker who he had worked with on a student project, to the troupe.
+Cregger later introduced Darren Trumeter, an actor and filmmaker with whom he had worked on a student project, to the troupe.

 The Whitest Kids U' Know held monthly shows at SVA's amphitheater, which would frequently fill to capacity.
 From 2003 to 2005, WKUK performed at comedy venues in New York City.
 They held a regular spot at Pianos before Fuse picked up a television series from the group.